MirlindaSinanaj/Fail-101/README.md

 ## How to play

  You can test the game on [itch.io](https://johancuda.itch.io/fail-101).
-You just have to download the file corresponding to your OS.
+You just have to download the file corresponding to your OS, extract it and then execute the game.

 ## Using the Ren'Py launcher